 Co-ordinate developments across Cheshire and Merseyside

-Raise the profile of NHS library services in Cheshire and Merseyside
+To work in partnership to raise the profile of health and social care knowledge & library services in Cheshire and Merseyside

-Membership: Membership will be open to all library staff, including made up of senior NHS Library staff and their representatives fron all services in Cheshire and Merseyside and from the Health Care Libraries Unit.
-It will include representatives from academic libraries and other institutions providing services to NHS staff and students
+Membership: Membership will be open to all senior NHS Knowledge & Library staff or their representatives from all services in Cheshire and Merseyside.
+It will include representatives from academic libraries and other institutions in the Cheshire & Mersey Integrated Care System with an interest in health and social care.

-Meetings: Meetings will take place 4-6 times a year.
-They are are quorate when 50% of members are present.
+Meetings: Meetings will take place monthly.
+They are are quorate when 30% of member institutions are present.

 Officers of the Group: Officers of the Group will be elected or re-elected as required.
-Responsibilities for the positions of Chair and Secretary to the Group will be agreed annually at the final meeting of the year.
+Responsibilities for the positions of Chair and Co-chair/s to the Group will be agreed annually at the final meeting of the year.

 Administrative arrangements: The Chair of the Group will be responsible for